inaimathi/langnostic/drafts/gcp-is-bullshit-and-heres-why.md

            'status': 'UNAUTHENTICATED'}}
 ```

 Wait, unauthenticated?
 But didn't we just use the API key we established?
 Yes, but [you see](https://stackoverflow.com/a/75964043), you _can't_ use API keys to access the Vertex API.
 For reasons.
-Meaning that that API key you set up?
+Meaning: that that API key you set up?
 Scoped only to access the Vertex API?
 It's completely useless.
-They let you do that for shits and giggles, because they hate you and your suffering is sweet music to their ears.
+They let you do that for shits and giggles, because they hate you and your suffering is nectar to them.

 Ok, how do we do this then?
 Oh, it's really simple!
 You just use [the `vertexai` library](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart-multimodal)!
 I mean, it's not as straightforward as calling `requests.post`, and it has a minor amount of vendor lock-in as a result, but we can abstract that later.